timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 I'll omit code for calculating block's data for brevity, but you can check it out using the repo link at the end of the post.
-Since the blocks are going to be precalculated on the application startup, we don't need to squeeze performance out of their calculations, so we'll try to keep them simple as possible.
+Since the blocks are going to be precalculated on the application startup, we don't need to squeeze performance out of their calculations, so we'll try to keep them as simple as possible.

 Let's just have a look at how a block is formed by using our example from the **Analysis** section.
 We had the following sequence: